chartjs/Chart.js/docs/docs/configuration/elements.md

 Bar elements are used to represent the bars in a bar chart.

-The bar element configuration can be adjusted in the `options.elements.bar` namespace.
-Global bar options: `Chart.defaults.elements.bar`.
+Namespace: `options.elements.bar`, global bar options: `Chart.defaults.elements.bar`.

 | Name | Type | Default | Description
 | ---- | ---- | ------- | -----------